 Skill is almost irrelevant.
-You can’t block.
+You can’t actively block.
 Timing is not a factor.
-Your abilities are entirely defined by your equipment, the discovery of which is left entirely up to chance.
-Whether you’re waiting to see what randomly-generated items are in stock at the village shops or popping out of treasure chests, your only concern is to compare a new item to the one you’re currently using and pick the one that makes your stats go up.
+Your effectiveness is largely defined by your equipment, the discovery of which is left entirely up to chance.
+Whether you’re waiting to see what randomly-generated items are in stock at the village shops or popping out of treasure chests, your only concern is to compare a new item to the one you’re currently using, then pick the one that makes your stats go up.
 During actual combat, you need only make sure you don’t get surrounded.
 Drawing enemies through a door and picking them off individually becomes an excellent choice, and the basic AI readily cooperates.

-The stats on your weapon determine how many times you must click the mouse to defeat each baddie.
-Meanwhile, dodging, awareness, or really using any particular level of care is negligible.
+Meanwhile, dodging, awareness, or really needing any particular level of care is negligible.
 Defense, again, is determined entirely by your gear’s stats and invoked automatically.
-You can find yourself surrounded by fifteen axe-wielding centipedes and twenty goat-archers, all attacking at the same time, and high armor stats just mean their arrows and slashes will bounce off your medieval superhero.
+You can find yourself surrounded by ten axe-wielding centipedes and fifteen goat-archers, all attacking at the same time, and high armor stats just mean their arrows and slashes will bounce off your medieval superhero.
 The fact that you never should have stumbled into that situation in the first place is cast aside by your Plate Mail of +25 to Awesome.

 You have three characters to choose from: warrior, rogue, and sorcerer.
 The warrior is proficient at physical combat, the sorcerer at magic, the rogue at bows and arrows.
 Each character has stats capped in areas where they’re supposed to be weak (so the sorcerer can never raise his strength over a certain limit) while they have higher potential in other areas (that same sorcerer can raise his magic skill 200 points higher than the warrior can).

 So now clearly there’s a problem, because everybody else in the world loves Diablo.
 That’s what Metacritic says.
 100s and trophies all around.
 I chalk it up to personal taste.
-I didn’t buy Diablo in 1997 because it sounded boring.
+I didn’t buy Diablo in 1997 because its clicky-clicky action sounded no more exciting that the fly swatting minigame in Mario Paint.
 Playing through it now, I don’t feel like I missed out on anything.
-Diablo is a strictly average experience, and one that doesn’t offer much of a reason to go back and try another character (other than the fact that the game is short enough to allow this without much fuss, and some limited randomization will change the levels and monsters around for you).
-But you may slip ahead there and notice that Diablo pulls off an above-average score.
+This first Diablo is a strictly average experience today, and one that doesn’t offer much of a reason to go back and try another character (other than the fact that the game is short enough to allow this without much fuss, and some limited randomization will change the levels, available quests, and monsters).
+But you may have noticed that Diablo pulls off an above-average score.
 That’s because I do want to acknowledge what the game does right.

 I like the story.
-There’s more of it in the manual than in perhaps the entire game, but it does some excellent scene-setting.
+It gets parceled out kind of restrictively, but it does some excellent scene-setting.
 I really wanted to see what Diablo had done with/to his new host, and after seeing the surprising level of gore in the room of the early Butcher boss, a proper level of foreboding was achieved.
 I think the ending was a little brave too, regardless of whether or not they had a sequel planned.
-A little more focus on quests would have been keen, but I do like that you can learn about a boss, kill him, and get your reward instantly without having to drag his head back to the questgiver or whatever.
+A little more focus on traditional quests would have been keen, but I do like that they come naturally and usually offer unique rewards for completing.

 I like the way the town is used as a base of operations.
-Everything you need is there in the form of village shops, and speaking to characters can sometimes set you up with limited quests.
+Everything you need is there in the form of village shops, and speaking to characters will sometimes set you up with those limited quests.
 You’ll even learn a bit of backstory (and foreshadowing) if you choose to gossip.
-This apparently is nothing particularly new or revolutionary, but it does work well here.
 It can be a bit of a pain to have to trek back to town to unload items from your limited inventory, but new passages that open up as you progress help this, as does the cheap town portal spell.
-By later levels they basically give the town portal scroll away in every other chest.
+By the third level, it felt like they basically give the town portal scroll away in every other chest.

-I do wish that you had a chest or locker in town to store your excess stuff.
+I do wish that you had a chest or locker in town to store your excess stuff across multiple sessions.
 It would also be nice if gold wasn’t a physical item that takes up inventory space.
-It’s bad enough that you have very little to spend it on – at the beginning you can’t afford much, by the end game you usually can’t buy items better than what you already have.
+It’s bad enough that you have very little to spend it on – at the beginning you can’t afford much, then by the end game you usually can’t buy items better than what you’re finding.
 Having a place to hold your sacks full of coin becomes an issue toward the end game.
-I mean, you’re buying and selling to the same people – can’t they work out a line of credit?
+I mean, you’re buying and selling to the same people – can’t they work out a bank, or even a line of credit?
 They should know you’re good for it.

 I love the sound.
 I don’t think there was a music track I didn’t like, and it’s refreshing to hear some real instruments like acoustic and electrical guitars.
 They’re not all “creepy” like you might expect, but those that are give the right sense of unease.
 I especially like the ambient noises some of them contain, namely the screams and laughs.
 It took me a little time to realize that they were part of the music and not coming from some approaching monster in the gameworld.
 Crunches of axes, whistles of arrows, and various effects of magic all work well.
 A special commendation goes to the blood.
-It sounds like a Blizzard employee throwing a bucket of paint on the ground, but for sheer cheese factor, it replicates the noise of gallons of demon blood splashing on the dirt after every kill.
-If you really wanted to split hairs, you could go after the campy voice acting.
-Every book or conversation is spoken along with scrolling text, and every voice actor hams it up big time.
-I don’t think it takes away from the game though, even though the crazy witch and slurring drunk characters will likely get those eyes a’rolling.
+It sounds like a Blizzard employee throwing a bucket of paint on the ground, but for sheer cheese factor, it replicates the noise of gallons of demon gore splashing on the dirt after every kill.
+Voice actors ham it up big time here, but it kind of adds to the charm.

-You may notice that the click-based combat and stat-based core system sound awfully similar to a modern MMO.
-You’d be right.
-The same addictive gameplay based on simple combat and phat loot is present here, as is the same excitement of being able to rumble with a group of monsters that would have stolen your lunch money three levels ago.
-The sense of accomplishment is there as you effortlessly drop the last few enemies in a level, until you take the stairs to the next level, and find your skills lacking again.
+As said earlier, the click-based combat and stat-based core system sound awfully similar to a modern MMO.
+The same addictive gameplay based on simple combat and the promise of phat loot is present here, as is the same excitement of being able to rumble with a group of monsters that would have stolen your lunch money three levels ago.
+The sense of accomplishment is there as you effortlessly drop the last few enemies in a level, until you take the stairs to the next level and find your skills lacking again.
 Now you want to go out and find better kit and a few more experience points to get back to where you were.
 The carrot is given and taken away.
 Repeat until the end of the game.
 If the shallow gameplay of MMOs doesn’t work on you, you’re correct that you won’t enjoy this.